 She served on the Alumni Advisory Board for the Bryan School of Business and Economics, and accepted a distinguished service award from the university in 1996.
-As Dr. Frazier recently shared with a writer for a UNC-G alumni magazine – “Most gratifying to Dr. Frazier is the lasting impact her former students have made.
+As Dr. Frazier recently shared with a writer for a UNC-G alumni magazine, most gratifying to Dr. Frazier is the lasting impact her former students have made.
 “Seeing students grow personally and academically from early enrollment at Meredith until graduation was a joy,” she shared.
 “One of my proudest accomplishments is learning that graduates of our programs are successful in their professions and provide outstanding leadership in their communities.”

 Mary Edith Fox was reared in Terre Haute, Indiana, where her father was a professor at Indiana State University of Terre Haute and where she earned her bachelor's degree in Business Administration in 1946.
 After a move to North Carolina and her four children (two girls and two boys) entered school, she successfully combined managing home and a career.

-In 1964 she began her life insurance career; working for Metropolitan Life Insurance Company and Lincoln Life Insurance company before establishing her own business, Tax Deferred Services in 1976.
+In 1964, she began her life insurance career; working for Metropolitan Life Insurance Company and Lincoln Life Insurance company before establishing her own business, Tax Deferred Services, in 1976.
 She was extremely helpful to educators, local government employees, and workers in nonprofit organizations in financial planning for retirement.
 Mary became a member of Raleigh BPW in 1968 and was active until her death in 2004.
 She served as president 1983-84.
 After her presidency, she volunteered wherever her assistance was needed.
 She often advised state federation committees on financial matters.